 By mid-1946, both plans were changing.
 New Chevrolet general manager Nicholas Dreystadt, previously general manager of Cadillac, sided with the faction who felt the existing Chevrolet was already getting too big, while complaining that the Cadet program was becoming too complex and costly to build.
 The enlarged A-body Chevrolet was abandoned, and the Cadet was finally canceled in May 1947.

 The 1949 Chevrolet car chassis got a new front suspension with tubular shock absorbers rather than lever-action dampers.
 With the lower center of gravity, handling was now probably the best in its class, and new “Center Point” steering linkage made the steering less susceptible to bump steer.
-Ride was also improved: As Chrysler had demonstrated with the Airflow 15 years earlier, shifting the center of gravity forward and bringing rear-seat passengers within the wheelbase rather than over the rear axle.
+Ride was also improved: As Chrysler had demonstrated with the Airflow 15 years earlier, shifting the center of gravity forward and bringing rear-seat passengers within the wheelbase rather than over the rear axle was a great boon to passenger comfort.

 People still weren’t going to buy a Chevrolet for performance.
 The sole engine in the passenger car line was the 216.5 cu. in.
 (3,547 cc) Stovebolt Six, advertised at 90 gross horsepower.
 Unusually for this era, the very comprehensive Chevrolet specifications also included net ratings: 83 hp and 168 lb-ft of torque.
 The Stovebolt was a dependable lugger (net torque peak was at only 1,100 rpm!), but 83 net horsepower for 3,200+ pounds of Chevy meant only average performance.
 With the standard 4.11 axle, fuel economy was nothing special either, and top speed was limited to about 80 mph.
 You could have a 3.73 axle as a factory option in 1949, improving fuel economy and probably top speed at a further cost in acceleration.
 (Chevrolet didn’t yet offer factory overdrive, which would have been a desirable compromise.)
 However, a Ford V-8 was still the obvious choice for buyers concerned about performance.